-This page explains acupuncture treatment to induce labour, acupressure for pain relief in childbirth and acupuncture for postnatal care, including breast feeding difficulties.
+This page explains acupuncture treatment to promote natural labour, acupressure for pain relief in childbirth and acupuncture for postnatal care, including breast feeding difficulties.

 This treatment is particularly helpful for encouraging the hormonal cascades which instigate labour and for promoting the baby’s downward movement in the birth canal.
-Having acupuncture induction treatment may also help the body to respond more efficiently and fluently to the stimulus of a hospital induction if this becomes necessary.
+Having acupuncture to support natural labour may also help the body to respond more efficiently and fluently to the stimulus of a hospital induction if this becomes necessary.

-The British Acupuncture Council Obstetrics Fact Sheet (PDF) analyses research about acupuncture to induce labour.
+The British Acupuncture Council Obstetrics Fact Sheet (PDF) analyses research about acupuncture to promote natural labour.

 Acupressure for natural pain relief in childbirth

 Acupressure is a practical and non-invasive therapy for use in childbirth which promotes partner involvement and may facilitate a shorter labour with less intervention.
 Acupressure points can help women prepare for labour, be used as pain relief during labour, assist with after pains and help to establish breast feeding postnatally.

 From a western medicine perspective, acupressure points can be viewed as promoting the release of endorphins, blocking pain receptors to the brain, dilating the cervix and increasing the efficiency of contractions.